 At death, it is believed that the life force which animate the body depart.
 The Yoruba will say O ti lo which means the consciousness or souls is gone.
-One may want to examine the destination of the soul, but where the soul goes (if it probably survive after death) has become a controversial debate among different tribes, cultures and traditions because of the uncertainty in the location of supersensible world and the direction which departed soul journey to.
-Some said that if such a soul is the soul of an aged person, it likely to go to the ancestral world.
-But where this ancestral world is located still remain likely to go to the ancestral world.
-But where this ancestral world or planet.
-Though Mbiti likely to any human being that lives in this physical world or planet.
-Though Mbiti likely to them as 'the living dead,'9 which implies that they are perceived to co-exist with human being in this physical world.
+One may want to examine the destination of the soul, but where the soul goes (if it probably survive after death) has become a controversial debate among different tribes, cultures and traditions because of the uncertainty in the location of supersensible world and the direction which the departed soul journey to.
+Some said that if such a soul is the soul of an aged person, it is likely to go to the ancestral world.
+But where this ancestral world is located still remain unknown to any human being that lives in this physical world or planet.
+Though Mbiti tefer to them as 'the living dead,'9 which implies that they are perceived to co-exist with human being in this physical world.
 But this is false because no state, country, local government has been name for the dead, in that sense, assertion about the ancestral world is just a mere imagination.